gaehlerm/SoftwareEngineering/README.md

 ### Testing files

-Most of the time, unit tests only need a setup and an execution phase.
+Usually, unit tests only need a setup and an execution phase.
 There is no tear down function required as unit tests don’t interact with any files or databases that you would have to delete in the end.

 "Why...?
 How?
 No files?
 No database?"

 Yes, good point.
 According to the SRP, a function or class should do only one thing.
 Therefore it should not read a text file and do some complicated calculation.
 Reading a text file should be done in a dedicated function.
 This function will not have a unit test.
 But it is not necessary as reading a file and returning it as a string is no difficult task that needs to be tested automatically.
-And it will be covered by acceptance test.
+And it will be covered by functional test.

 Let's say we have the following code.